The Bones of the Pelvis

 Narrow in the front, this pelvis occasionally catches the posterior baby’s forehead.
 Back it up and let it turn!

-The posterior arrest is slightly higher for women with an android pelvis.
 Good fetal positioning, good flexibility in the pelvic joints, and balance in the soft tissues help the natural labor progress.
 The posterior baby will hope to rotate before engagement or may not be able to rotate until the head fully passes the pelvis rotating on the perineum.
-Some posterior babies, the larger ones, or if a mom can’t get out of bed to do some rotation exercises, will need a cesarean, even with a skilled baby spinner present.
 Manually rotating the baby’s head may be an option if a skilled doctor or midwife is present.
 A little help for the shoulders may be needed as the result of those women with low slung pubic bones.
 They may catch a shoulder.

-Recently a woman told me her doctor felt she may not be able to have a vaginal birth after she previously had a cesarean for birthing her first child.
+A woman told me her doctor felt she may not be able to have a vaginal birth after she previously had a cesarean for birthing her first child.
 She asked me what I thought.
-While I acknowledge there are more challenges with an android pelvis for some of these labors, most births through an android pelvis are going to be able to finish by the woman’s own efforts -and her baby’s.
+While I acknowledge there are more challenges with a triangular pelvis for some of these labors, most births through an android pelvis are going to be able to finish by the woman’s own efforts –and her baby’s.
 I said:

-Common for breeches that don’t flip.
-More posterior babies who are born vaginally may have the advantage of the anthropoid pelvis’ longer front to back opening.
+More posterior babies who are born vaginally may have the advantage of this pelvis’ longer front to back opening.
 Various vertical maternal positions and movements protect fetal engagement.
 Understanding the unique benefits of this pelvic type help birth finish by the mother’s own efforts.

-How to fit the pelvic shape into a label or category is less important to me than having a set of skills to identify the relationship between the long axis of baby’s head with the short distance of the pelvic level where baby waits during a labor stall.
+How to fit the pelvic shape into a label or category is less important to practice than having a set of skills to identify the relationship between the long axis of baby’s head with the short distance of the pelvic level where baby waits during a labor stall.
+This means, you may use a set of skills for helping babies through a diameter of the pelvis with a particular shape.

-Occasionally a woman’s pelvic shape relates to the fetal position.
+Occasionally a pelvic shape sets the fetal position.
 But this, I believe, is secondary to soft tissue “balance.”
-The android pelvis and platypelloid pelvis don’t accommodate posterior presentations.
+Some pelvises don’t accommodate posterior presentations.
 The baby must rotate or will not drop into the pelvis.
-But the baby in around pelvis shape (gynecoid) may.
-A baby in the Anthropoid pelvis (longer front to back) can fit while Occiput Posterior (given average muscle balance) When the mother can re-angle her pelvis to let the baby in (See steep inlet in Is baby engaged?).
+When the mother can re-angle her pelvis to let the baby in (See steep inlet in Is baby engaged?).
 A birth stool, posterior pelvic tilt, and standing and leaning over a dresser feels right.

 Rarely, a pelvis is too small to let the baby enter the pelvis.
 When a pelvis is too small its called CephaloPelvic Disproportion (CPD, or baby’s too big).
 Rickets, injury or an actually too-big-baby may be the cause here.
 CPD is rare but does exist.